WatchOutNewsAgency/wona.github.com/_posts/2024-03-24-ncc-nss-nso.md

 Through this article, we aim to tackle these issues by trying to get information from members of these clubs as well as the Faculty Advisors of these clubs.
 This article will serve the dual purpose of answering these questions and will also act as a repository of information for future batches.

-## Contents

-1. A brief introduction to the clubs

-2. Insights from the survey

-3. Common concerns raised by students

-4. Verbatim with Faculty Advisor: NSS & NCC

-5. Verbatim with Gensec Sports Affairs

-6. Verbatim with Deputy General Secretary, NCC

 ##   A brief introduction to the clubs

-**NSS: Shaping Character Through Service;** embodies "Education through Service," fostering qualities like community understanding, problem-solving, and civic responsibility.
-It bridges campus and community, instilling leadership and democratic values while promoting national integration and social harmony.
-NSS offers a holistic platform, equipping students with skills to contribute meaningfully to society and fostering unity with the broader community.
+**NSS: National Service Scheme;** embodies the value of "Not for me, but for the Nation", with a vision to proliferate social harmony.
+It aims to develop students into accomplished social leaders & administrators.
+NSS IIT Roorkee is an organisation comprising over 1000 active & dedicated members striving for the betterment of India by fully indulging themselves in the service of mankind.

-**NCC: Fostering Leadership and Duty;** is a voluntary youth movement focusing on holistic development through values like duty, commitment, and discipline.
+**NCC: National Cadet Corps;** is a youth development movement focusing on promoting overall development of the youth through values like duty, commitment, and discipline.
+NCC IITR falls under the unit 3 UK Composite Technical Regiment National Cadet Corps of the Indian Army and is one of the oldest NCC units in the country.
 It offers diverse activities emphasising social service, adventure training, and leadership cultivation.
-Positioned as educational, not military, it nurtures character and leadership, preparing youth for diverse leadership roles with its motto "UNITY AND DISCIPLINE."
+Positioned as educational, not military, this student unit of NCC nurtures character and leadership, preparing youth for diverse leadership roles with its motto "UNITY AND DISCIPLINE.

-**NSO: Promoting Sporting Culture;** is backed by the Government of India and promotes athletics, sports among youth.
-It enhances infrastructure, sports management, and coaching, emphasising values like teamwork and discipline.
-Encouraging active participation in sports, NSO fosters individual growth, camaraderie, and sportsmanship, shaping well-rounded individuals for academic and personal success.
+**NSO: National Sports Organisation;**  is a Government of India backed scheme, launched in 2007-08 to spread awareness of physical fitness and importance of sports among students.
+Its operation is handled by the Institute Sports Council (ISC).
+Encouraging active participation in sports, NSO enhances individual growth, camaraderie, and sportsmanship, shaping well-rounded individuals for academic and personal success.
+It also improves infrastructure, sports management, and coaching.

 ## Some insights from the survey